Wargyy/reddit/ESOF-docs/TO-DO.md

 1. Try to find the approximate development process used by analysing the repository/code.

 #### 2. Requirement Elicitation and Domain/Use-Cases Diagram
-1. Rewrite the Requirement part with the following guidelines
+1. Rewrite the Requirement part with the following guidelines below.
+2. Make the domain and use-case diagrams

 ```
 Requisitos